 For something extra like dessert, you could certainly require a please because they won’t miss any nutrients if they don’t have it.

-If you want these 8 Keys in printable form, you can grab them here:
+If you want these 8 Keys in printable form, you can grab them here in the resource library:

 7- Use Positive Reinforcement